 \section{The tangent variety}

-In the same spirit we define the secant variety to a surface $S$ embedded in $\IP^n$, we can define the \emph{tangent variety} to $S$ in the following way.
-We begin with the map
+In the same spirit we defined the secant variety to a surface $S$ embedded in $\IP^n$, we can define the \emph{tangent variety} to $S$ in the following way.
+We consider the Gauss map

 and the incidence relation

 We denote $\cT(S) = \im T \subseteq \IG(2, n)$, and then define

 Observe that we can describe $\Tan S$ as well as the variety given by the union of all the (embedded) tangent planes to $S$: